grain-lang/grain/stdlib/option.md

 ```

 Converts `Some(value)` variants to `None` variants where the predicate function returns `false`.
-Useful for applying some value validation to your Options.
 if the `fn` return `true` returns `Some(value)`, otherwise returns `None`.

 Parameters: